HarvestProfit/react-native-rectangle-scanner/README.md

 **NOTE**: you need to be targeting iOS 10 or greater.
 Your pod file may need `platform :ios, '10.0'` at the top

+#### Info.plist
+Add Camera permissions request:

+Add the `NSCameraUsageDescription` tag, otherwise you will only see a black screen and no camera. iOS needs to know why you want to use the camera.

 ### Android Only

 If you do not have it already in your project, you must link openCV in your `settings.gradle` file